Updated July 28, 2023

 - This method may show fluctuation in the estimates given by the management.

-This has been a guide to the Percentage Of Completion Method.
-Here we have discussed the components, formula, example, advantage, and disadvantages of a percentage of completion method.
+This article has been a guide to the Percentage Of Completion Method.
+Here we have discussed the components, formula, example, advantages, and disadvantages of a percentage of completion method.
 You may also have a look at the following articles to learn more –